awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – TRUE
 + **Data Type** – String

-Use this property to enable or disable SSL for the connection\.
+Use this property to turn on or turn off SSL for the connection\.

 This parameter is optional\.